Why Do Cats Knead Their Owners? Why Does She Do It To Humans?

 The kneading starts not long at all after a kitten is born.
 Soon after birth, the newborn kitten latches on to a teat and begins to nurse.
 The milk flow can be further stimulated by the kitten kneading at mother cat’s mammary glands with those tiny paws.
 From the very beginning, your cat learned to associate kneading with being safe and cared for.

-You may notice that a kneading cat has a far away look in her eyes as she kneads, often while purring.
+You may notice that a kneading kitty has a far away look in her eyes as she kneads, often while purring.
 It’s possible your cat is experiencing a flashback, albeit a pleasant one.

 There are many reasons why a cat may feel a need to go through this kneading motion.
 Let’s take a look a few possible reasons.